gui-janssens/Flutter-Web-Reminders/README.md

 ### Notes:

+1. We expect the solution to be as close to the final design as possible, but we will understand if there are small differences.
+2. Make sure to provide a tutorial on how to run your application
-* The data should be retained across different page views, but it’s not necessary to persist it beyond a browser refresh.
+3. The data should be retained across different page views, but it’s not necessary to persist it beyond a browser refresh.
-* Here at Codelitt we make products for humans, this means that we will evaluate the UX of the exercise.

 ## Evaluation